canmom/canmom.github.io/fiction/undefinedbehaviour.md

 The easiest way to find the Anchoress is by sound.
 Although difficult to hear over the dungeon ambience, she emits a faint breathing sound.

-If the player detonates the Atlantean weapon in the quest "Her Magnificence", the Anchoress will sometimes cough in the same way as the Catspaw Villagers.
-However, this locks out the third part of the Anchoress's quest line, since the requested offering can no longer be retrieved after the Cornucopia is destroyed.
+If the player detonates the Atlantean weapon in the quest **"Her Magnificence"**, the Anchoress will sometimes cough in the same way as the **Catspaw Villagers**.
+However, this locks out the third part of the Anchoress's quest line, since the requested offering can no longer be retrieved after the **Cornucopia** is destroyed.

 The Anchoress may spawn in a different location if the player re-enters the area without interacting with her.
 Once the player speaks to her, her location will no longer change, and that dungeon tile will always be a wall.
-(See Speedrun: Sour Undergarden).
+(See **Speedrun: Sour Undergarden**).

 ### Interactions

-Although no interaction marker is shown, if the player faces the wall and presses the interact button, the Anchoress will call to them unless they are wearing the Visage of the White, initiating dialogue.
+Although no interaction marker is shown, if the player faces the wall and presses the interact button, the Anchoress will call to them unless they are wearing the **Visage of the White**, initiating dialogue.

 In her dialogue, the Anchoress is sometimes forlorn, sometimes gleeful.
 After the first conversion, she refers to the player as 'my pretty Phantom of the mind' and 'o beauteous Phantom' regardless of gender.
 The word Phantom is always capitalised.

 At least one in-game day must pass between each conversation with the Anchoress.

-To initiate the Anchoress's quest series, the player must speak to her four times and in the fourth conversation, correctly recite the Catechism of Dudley when she asks.
+To initiate the Anchoress's quest series, the player must speak to her four times and in the fourth conversation, correctly recite the **Catechism of Dudley** when she asks.
 If the player makes a mistake, she will accuse them of being an impostor.
 In this case, the player has one additional chance to give the Catechism or the Anchoress will stop speaking to them altogether.
 The Catechism dialogue is not randomised, so the correct sequence is always 1, 3, 1, 2.